Alchem1st18/Numpy_pandas_learnings/README.md

 # Numpy_pandas_learnings
-Basics and mini projects on pandas and numpy.
+Basics and my understandings on pandas and numpy.